-This course prepares the student dental hygienist to work within the scope of dental hygiene practice to manage pain for dental patients.
-Students learn to prevent and manage common emergencies related to administration of local anesthesia, prepare the armamentarium, and administer local anesthesia.
-The course also addresses the recommendation of alternative pain control measures
+This course prepares the student dental hygienist to work within the scope of dental hygiene practice to manage anxiety and pain for dental patients.
+Students learn to prepare and administer local anesthesia and nitrous oxide safely.
+The course also addresses the recommendation of alternative pain control measures.